GIScience/ohsome-api/docs/endpoints.rst

     :query groupByKeys: see key_
     :query groupByKey: see tag_
     :query groupByValues: see tag_
-    :query contributionType: filters users by type of contribution: ‘creation’, ‘deletion’, ‘tagChange’, ‘geometryChange’ or a combination of them; default: empty;
+    :query contributionType: restricts the result to counts of users who performed at least one of the given types of contribution: ‘creation’, ‘deletion’, ‘tagChange’, ‘geometryChange’ or a combination of them; default: empty;

 **Example request**: